brujoand/curriculum_vitae/resume.md

 Hobbies
 :   I'm a power-lifter, play guitar and have a passion for behavioural psychology.
 In particular regarding biases
     cognitive distortions and body language which I've held presentations about.
-    I ended my soccer career in the third division, but still like to play.<br/>\
+    I ended my soccer career in the third division, but still like to play.
+Lately I've been playing a lot with security and pentesting.<br/>\

 Voluntary work